 I did run into an unexpected issue…

+One thing I noticed right away was how large the gaps were between the treads and the stair stringers.
 Some of the gaps were as big as ½” so I knew caulk wasn’t going to be a great way to fix these.
 I had to brainstorm.

 I knew it wouldn’t hurt to add some backer rod first.
 If you’ve never used this, it’s great!
 It’s essentially a foam strip that you shove into the gap to account for some of the space before you start filling the gap…which means you won’t need nearly as much caulk!
+Just use a painter’s tool to push it in.

 To fill the gaps, I decided to try out a product called bondo.
 It smelled awful and it was tricky to work with because it dries very fast, but it did the job!
 It dries hard like concrete!

 I made the mistake of overfilling the gaps, leaving me with excess bondo that I had to chisel away and then sand.
+I’ve since learned that I used bondo all-purpose, but bondo wood filler is easier to find and would’ve been more ideal for this job.

 What if your wood treads are cracked in areas?